 Romesco Sauce reportedly originated in coastal Spain and was often served with local fresh-caught fish.
 Indeed, romesco is still often paired with white fish such as cod, but it has so, SO many more uses than that.

-A vibrant red-orange hue, Romesco Sauce is a flavorful as it is colorful.
-In addition to sun-dried tomatoes, roasted red peppers, and almonds, Romesco is livened up by garlic, lemon, parsley, and – one of my favorite ingredients of all time – smoked paprika.
+In addition to sun-dried tomatoes, roasted red peppers, and almonds, it’s is livened up by garlic, lemon, parsley, and – one of my favorite ingredients of all time – smoked paprika.
 It’s like someone took all of the most flavorful ingredients they could find and made a sauce – and it works.
 Big time.

-If you’re not big on fish, which Romesco Sauce is classically served with, try it with:
+If you’re not big on fish, which Romesco Sauce is traditionally paired with, try it with:

 - Grilled bread or crackers